enckse/notebook/src/hardware/ir_transceiver.md

 The reason all of this is even necessary is that `lirc` by itself has a number of tools all around dealing with IR reception/transmission BUT `irw`, `irrecord`, and `irsend` only understand the "remotes" (or codes) that the underlying `lirc` configs understand.
-Most of these are for things like TV remotes (e.g. power on, volume up) and not for anything quite as specific as a ductless AC remote.
+Most of these are for things like TV remotes (e.g. power on, volume up) and not for anything quite like a ductless AC remote.
 In order to _talk_ to such a different device one has to first get the raw data from the remote in question and then "teach" lirc how to speak those codes (via configuration).

 ## Hardware